Seton Hall University Libraries, Strategic Plan 2020 LFA Approved 1/6/2020

 - Continue to provide these teaching moments within the PPPC curriculum of the School of Medicine (SOM).
 Teach Zotero and citation management in the College of Nursing (CON) and the School of Health and Medical Sciences (SHMS).

-- Connect with stakeholders from online CON programs to do a needs analysis.
-Deploy instructional modules where appropriate in the online environment
+- Deploy instructional modules where appropriate in the online environment

-- Refocus the Liaison program towards a holistic, project-based approach; augment with embedded librarianship where possible.
+- Continue to Refocus the Liaison program towards a holistic, project-based approach; augment with embedded librarianship where possible.
 (G1 G2 G4 G5 G6 G9) (embedded principally @IHS)

-- Continue the close collaboration and integration of library services within all the curricular areas in Phase 1 of the SOM (HSS, CS, HD), and build a plan for library integration within Phase 2.
+- Continue the close collaboration and integration of library services within all the curricular areas in Phase 1, Phase 2, and Phase 3 of the SOM (HSS, CS, HD.
 Explore potential areas for higher level integration in SHMS (Physical Therapy).

 - Provide learning opportunities that address the spectrum of needs to ensure successful deployment of library resources for the curriculum.
 (G1 G2 G3 G5 G6 G8)

 - Continue to evolve our understanding of needs of students, partner with DSS when appropriate, and work with the Walsh library to provide technology services.